bl4ck5un/tc-website/content/getstarted.md

 For smart contracts on blockchain systems, it's currently difficult to get real-world data because authentication for the data fed back to the blockchain is a crucial issue.
 A currency exchange contract requires exchange ratio.
-An trip insurance contract requires the whether information.
+A trip insurance contract requires the whether information.
 A trade contract requires delivery result.
 There are a lot of examples of applications that cannot run without real-world data feed.
 The question is who should be trusted to feed such data into smart contracts.